 To help people do their best work, you need to understand what makes each person tick and what motivates them individually.
 When your team is distributed, you can’t rely on casual office chats to build rapport.
 Instead, you have to be deliberate about communication.
 Set clear guidelines for how and when your team should communicate, and encourage the use of tools that keep everyone in the loop.
 Using platforms that integrate with the tools your team already uses, like Slack or Teams, reduces friction and keeps conversations flowing.
 This helps bridge gaps between in-office and remote employees, ensuring everyone feels like part of the team.

-Create Fair Workplace Equity Programs
+Create Workplace Equity Programs That Work

 One of the biggest challenges of hybrid work is proximity bias—the unconscious tendency to favor employees who are physically present.
 To create a truly equitable workplace, you need to actively fight this bias.
 Standardize your processes for performance reviews, promotions, and project assignments to ensure they’re based on merit, not location.
 Make sure important conversations and decisions include remote team members.
 A hot desk booking system can also promote fairness by eliminating permanent "power desks" and giving everyone equal access to the best spots in the office when they choose to come in.
 This ensures the office is a resource for all, not a clubhouse for a select few.